 The Green Initiative Fund (TGIF) is UC Berkeley's Campus Green Fund.
 TGIF provides grants for student, faculty, and staff-initiated sustainability projects at UC Berkeley.
 TGIF allocates funds to projects that promote sustainable modes of transportation, increase energy and water efficiency, restore habitat, promote environmental and food justice, and reduce waste.
 Portions of the fund also support education and behavior change initiatives, student aid, and student internships.
 TGIF is funded by student fees.

-TGIF has awarded more than $2.8 million in grants to 208 grant projects.
-These projects have included the funding of over 350 student sustainability internships.
+Since its inaugural grant cycle in spring 2008, TGIF has awarded more than $3.4 million in grants to 251 grant projects.
+These projects have included the funding of 464 student sustainability internships.

-As of Summer 2018, 158 TGIF projects have successfully concluded and 50 are currently in-progress.
+As of Spring 2020, 182 TGIF projects have successfully concluded and 63 are currently in-progress.

 You can find further information about TGIF, including information about how to obtain grants, by going directly to their website.